 Related: Kia Picanto Price Revealed- Booking Open

-Kia launched the Grand Carnival Luxury MPV last year, along with Frontier K2700 commercial pickup while it has recently launched the Sportage SUV in our market.
-Although public was anxiously waiting to have a mass produced option in small car segment other than Pak Suzuki, their feedback on Picanto pricing is largely negative on social media.
+Kia launched the Grand Carnival Luxury MPV last year, along with the Frontier K2700 commercial pickup while it has recently launched the Sportage SUV in our market.
+Although the public was anxiously waiting to have a mass-produced option in a small car segment other than Pak Suzuki, their feedback on Picanto pricing is largely negative on social media.

 (Pictured above: Local assembled Kia Picanto)

-Kia Picanto is priced at PKR 18.99 lac for manual and PKR 19.99 lac for automatic version.
+Kia Picanto is priced at PKR 18.99 lac for the manual and PKR 19.99 lac for the automatic version.
 As for features and equipment, there is no difference between the two versions apart from the transmission.
-Key features include dual airbags, power steering, power windows, power mirrors, back wiper and front & rear fog lamps etc.
+Key features include dual airbags, power steering, power windows, power mirrors, back wipers and front & rear fog lamps, etc.

 Related: How Kia Picanto Stacks Up Against Suzuki Cultus

-We received a lot of feedback on the pricing, majority of people were foreseeing a price ranging between Pak Suzuki Wagon R and Cultus.
-However this price tag was certainly not anticipated by many, which is even more than that of Suzuki Cultus manual and AGS variants.
+We received a lot of feedback on the pricing, the majority of people were foreseeing a price ranging between Pak Suzuki Wagon R and Cultus.
+However, this price tag was certainly not anticipated by many, which is even more than that of Suzuki Cultus manual and AGS variants.

 Related: Yogomo 330- The Kia Picanto Clone in China

-However even if the newcomers which are entitled for concessions under Greenfield investment status are not able to offer something that’s within the range of masses, then it means something somewhere is not right.
+However, even if the newcomers who are entitled to concessions under Greenfield investment status are not able to offer something that’s within the range of the masses, then it means something somewhere is not right.

 Public Expecting a Lower Price Tag